-In 2019, we also began the process of replacing the doors on all 118 of our existing bike lockers.
+In 2019, we also began the process of replacing the lockers or the locker doors on all 118 of our existing bike lockers, and were able to replace 8 lockers in 2020, before the pandemic shut down the campuses.
+In 2021, we replaced 16 bike lockers, and repurposed the old bike lockers, offering new locations the ability to encourage their staff to keep healthy by making use of the County bike to work program.
 Currently, the bike lockers require a sturdy external lock, provided by the registered user.
 In the event the user loses their key or forgets their combination, Security must come and cut off the lock - but only at the same time that the user places a new lock on the bike locker door - we will not leave any bike lockers unlocked.
 With the new door, no physical lock is required, because the lockers all contain a Bluetooth lock.
 This allows for motorized latching and unlatching of the bike locker door.
-Each user will have their own specific code, linked directly to that one bike locker.
+Each user will have their own specific code, linked directly to that one bike locker, accessed via the Movatic app on their phone.
 GSA Security and Special Services has a bypass key in the event that access is needed in an emergency (or the user forgets their code), but otherwise, the user is the only one who will know their code, and the only one who will know if their locker is empty or full.
 GSA Security and Special Services will also be able to generate reports with this new door, allowing us to track how often people actually ARE opening and closing their bike locker door as they ride to and from work.
 If we find that there truly is substantial use and a need of the bike lockers, this will only encourage us to install more lockers at various locations.
 Even now, we currently have a waiting list for some of the locations closest to the users' offices.